- November 2013

 GSAPP recently recognized Vanessa Ramirez’s numerous achievements by presenting her with the Virginia Bennett Award.
 Vanessa (5th yr, Clinical) earned this honor through her academic and applied passion for alleviating the problems of ethnic minority children. (read more)

 Daniel Gaztambide (2nd yr, Clinical) has been awarded a predoctoral Minority Fellowship in Mental health and Substance Abuse Services (MHSAS).
-This is a federally funded program to support doctoral training in psychology that seeks to: Promote culturally competent behavioral health services and policy for ethic minority populations, increase the number of ethnic minority psychologists providing behavioral health services and developing policy for ethnic minority populations.
+This is a federally funded program to support doctoral training in psychology that seeks to: Promote culturally competent behavioral health services and policy for ethnic minority populations, increase the number of ethnic minority psychologists providing behavioral health services and developing policy for ethnic minority populations.

 Tova Lane, (3rd yr, School) and Hala Alyan, (2nd yr, Clinical) presented a poster with Dr. Karen Haboush entitled: “Culturally Sensitive Assessment and Intervention with Sexually Abused Children: Perspectives on Arab-American and Orthodox Jewish Culture”, at The Center for Child Advocacy at Montlcair State University on April 15th.